Should you exercise before or after you eat?

 Your muscles use fuel during exercise – either sugar or fat.
 It can come from your most recent meal or what you’ve already stored in your body.
 People in the study who exercised on an empty stomach pulled on the resources they already had stocked up.

 The result: They burned twice as much fat as those who ate prior and reaped all these extra benefits without any effect on their overall athletic performance.

 But I’m hungry now!

 It’s tough enough to find time to exercise, let alone plan it around meals.
-Besides, your need food to fuel your workouts.
-Even a small snack can shake the doldrums, boost our blood sugars and help us conquer longer, more intense sessions.
+Besides, you need food to fuel your workouts.
+Even a small snack can shake the doldrums, boost your blood sugars and help you conquer longer, more intense sessions.

-Gonya says it’s important to make smart snacking choices and what you eat and when you eat it can either help or hurt people reach their personal workout goals.
+Gonya says it’s important to make smart snacking choices and what you eat and when you eat it can either help or hurt your personal workout goals.

 “Try to avoid processed or sugary foods that will elevate blood sugar levels in the hour before your workout.
 Stick with whole foods that your body tolerates well and has a combination of lean or plant protein and complex carbohydrates, while low in sugar,” says Gonya.

 To help your body recover and get it the nutrients it needs, Gonya suggests eating your post-work out meal or snack within 45 minutes.
 But in the end, it’s all personal preference.
 Time of day and other demands might make holding off on eating or rescheduling a workout impossible.